Agah Efendi

-Çapanzade or Çapanoğlu Agah Efendi (March 31, 1832 – January 2, 1886) was an Ottoman Turkish civil servant, writer and newspaper editor who, along with his colleague İbrahim Şinasi, published Tercüman-ı Ahvâl ("Interpreter of Events"), the first private newspaper by Turkish journalists, and introduced postage stamps to the Ottoman Empire.
+Çapanzade Agah Efendi (March 31, 1832 – January 2, 1886) was an Ottoman Turkish civil servant, writer and newspaper editor.
+Along with his colleague İbrahim Şinasi, he published Tercüman-ı Ahvâl ("Interpreter of Events"), the first private newspaper produced by Turkish journalists, and introduced postage stamps to the Ottoman Empire.

 Biography

-Agah Efendi was born in Yozgat and his father's name was Çapanzade Ömer Hulûsi Efendi.
-He was educated in the Ottoman capital of Constantinople, in the Mekteb-i Tıbbiye-i Şahane.
+Agah Efendi was born in the Ottoman capital Constantinople to Çapanzade Ömer Hulûsi Efendi.
+He was educated in Constantinople, in the Mekteb-i Tıbbiye-i Şahane.

 He is also known as being a member of the Young Ottomans, a reformist secret society that enabled the first introduction of a constitutional system to the Empire, resulting in the short-lived First Constitutional Era.